aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/README.md

 Amazon Aurora is a MySQL and PostgreSQL compatible relational database built for the cloud that combines the performance and availability of high-end commercial databases with the simplicity and cost-effectiveness of open-source databases.

-In this hands-on workshop, you learn to migrate Oracle databases to Aurora PostgreSQL with minimum downtime using AWS Schema Conversion Tool and AWS Database Migration Service (AWS DMS).
+In this hands-on workshop, you learn to migrate Oracle databases to Aurora PostgreSQL with minimum downtime using the AWS Schema Conversion Tool (SCT) and AWS Database Migration Service (DMS).

-The lab demonstrates how to:
+This lab demonstrates how to use:

-- Use AWS Schema Conversion Tool (SCT) for database schema conversion
+- AWS Schema Conversion Tool (SCT) for database schema conversion
-- Use AWS Database Migration Service (DMS) for data migration
+- AWS Database Migration Service (DMS) for data migration

 ___
 # Reference Architecture